 - If you have any questions or need guidance, our team is happy to help.

 If you cannot attend the auction or available to bid, you can choose to bid by proxy.

-- To organise a proxy bid, you need to complete the Internet, Telephone and Proxy Bidding Form which authorises Auction House to act for you and bid on your behalf up to your maximum amount.
-You can download the form here.
+- To organise a proxy bid, you need to Register to Bid which authorises Auction House to act for you and bid on your behalf up to your maximum amount.
+You can use the link above.

 - Bidding is still made incrementally as the auction progresses, and the auctioneer will not automatically offer your maximum amount to try and get the property at the best price for you.

 - If you authorise a maximum bid of £100,000, and in the auction room you have the final bid at £90,000, as long as this is above the reserve price, you will have won the property below your maximum amount.

 If you are unable to attend in person, but are available during the time of the auction, you can choose to bid by telephone.